 - Some theme parks are open only in summer, and they all have longer hours and more going on.

 - Yosemite High Sierra Camps and Sequoia High Sierra Camp are open only in summer.
 Plan ahead to get into the lottery for the Yosemite camp.

 - Find the best places for a summer getaway, with fun events and plenty of sunshine.

-Nesting season for herons and egrets continues through early July.
-Our guide covers the best places to see them.
+- Nesting season for herons and egrets continues through early July.
+Use this guide to find the best places to see them.

-Father's Day is the third Sunday in June.
-We've got some great Father's Day ideas for ways to have fun with him.
+- Father's Day is the third Sunday in June.
+For ways to have fun with good ol' Dad, try these great Father's Day ideas.

 - Fourth of July is the zenith of summer celebration.
 Locales from Lake Tahoe to San Diego set off pyrotechnic extravaganzas.
 Use our guide to find the one that best suits you.